Planting Seeds of Hope

 “I devoted my academic career to writing about Heschel, which changed my life,” Kasimow says.

-The Yiddish word for “human being” (mensch) describes someone who is dignified and compassionate, demonstrating great integrity and a never-ending search for truth.
+The Yiddish word for “human being” (mensch) describes someone who is dignified and compassionate, demonstrating integrity and a never-ending search for truth.
 To be a mensch is one of the greatest callings we can aspire to.

 So began Kasimow’s dedication to interfaith dialogue.
 Every human being is created in the image of God, Kasimow explains.
 This principle is the foundation of interfaith dialogue.
 To downgrade a human being is to downgrade God.

 “The hope of interfaith dialogue is to listen to each other so we can begin to see, to try to understand another person,” Kasimow says.
 “Transformation is always a possibility.”
-And with understanding may come friendship.
-“Once you get to develop a friendship, it’s totally different.
-You may begin to see the beauty and truth in the other human being,” Kasimow says.

 “It has occurred to me in recent years that I became so involved in dialogue because of my early life that I’d never wanted to think about,” he says.
-“I really think so.”

 A Life Dedicated to Interfaith Dialogue

 His most recent books, Love or Perish: A Holocaust Survivor’s Vision for Interfaith Peace (2021, iPub Global Connection) and Interfaith Activism: Abraham Joshua Heschel and Religious Diversity (2015, Wipf & Stock) have earned glowing reviews.
-Kasimow is currently working on major revisions to his first book on Heschel, Divine-Human Encounter: A Study of Abraham Joshua Heschel.
+Kasimow is currently working on major revisions to his book Divine-Human Encounter: A Study of Abraham Joshua Heschel.

-After speaking at a middle school in Minnesota, he received a letter that shared a mother’s gratitude for his interaction with her son, who suffers from depression.
-“Talking with you helped him to see hope in the idea that things will get better, and we can survive these difficult times.
-Please know that by sharing your story and by carrying light from the (literal) darkness, you are planting a seed of hope for future generations.”
+After speaking at a school in Minnesota, a mother shared her gratitude for Kasimow’s interactions with her son, who suffers from depression.
+“Talking with you helped him to see hope in the idea that things will get better, and we can survive these difficult times,” she wrote.
+“Please know that by sharing your story and by carrying light from the (literal) darkness, you are planting a seed of hope for future generations.”

-“I was just very moved by that,” Kasimow says.
+“I was very moved by that,” Kasimow says.

 “I don’t want to see any more children lose their childhood,” he adds.
-“That’s what interfaith dialogue is about, I think.”

 He still doesn’t feel that he is a Holocaust scholar.
 “I’m a Holocaust survivor,” he says.